|Snake with lizard and beetle: The rare tripartite fossil food chain from the Messel Pit.|

 The unique discovery came from a layer dating to the Middle Eocene with an approximate age of 48 million years.
 "Since the stomach contents are digested relatively fast and the lizard shows an excellent level of preservation, we assume that the snake died no more than one to two days after consuming its prey and then sank to the bottom of the Messel Lake, where it was preserved," explains Smith.
 Too bad for the snake -- but a stroke of luck for science!

-Materials provided by Senckenberg Research Institute and Natural History Museum.
+The above story is based on Materials provided by Senckenberg Research Institute and Natural History Museum.